nathancday/sesh/README.md

 ## Call install_sesh() to safely install.
 ```

-That's shows us the difference between our currently installed versions and the "past" versions.
+We see we will need to install the two older copies fo the libraries, so `sesh` makes a temporary library in `~/.Trash/`.

-The function `install_sesh()` will re-install matching versions.
-By looking at `source` and `version`, it will attempts to install the sesh version in `~/.Trash/` and tell you if it was succesful.
+The function `install_sesh()` will handle that and re-install matching versions.
+By looking at `source` and `version`, it will try to track the right version from CRAN or GitHub and tell you if it was succesful.
 By keeping a temporary library in `~/.Trash/`, `sesh` contains conflicts and doesn't take up disk space long term, because `macOS` deletes any files in there after 30 days.

 `sesh` does not touch `.libPaths()`, so it will not interfer with your globally installed package versions.